Saudi Arabia will struggle to kick its addiction to oil: Kemp

 But describing the kingdom's problem as an "addiction" to oil, as if it was incidental, rather than a fundamental part of the political, social and economic structure, risks understating the challenge involved.

-External commentators have focused on the valuation likely to be realized from a part-privatisation of state-oil company Saudi Aramco but that is the least of the problems.
+External commentators have focused on the valuation likely to be realised from a part-privatisation of state-oil company Saudi Aramco but that is the least of the problems.

 True diversification requires developing industries which have nothing to do with the extraction of oil and spending of oil-related revenue.